Introduction

 Thatch Buildup

-Thatch is a layer of organic matter composed of dead grass, roots, and debris that accumulates between the soil surface and the grass blades.
-A thick thatch layer can effectively prevent water and nutrients from penetrating the soil, causing uneven growth and bumpy lawn surfaces.
+Thatch is a layer of organic matter, such as dead grass, roots, and debris, that builds up between the soil and grass blades.
+When thatch gets too thick, it can block water and nutrients from reaching the grass, causing uneven growth and a lumpy lawn.

 Burrowing Animals